hkpeprah/euler/haskell/025/README.md

 ## Solution

-Here we again assume we are working in a language that doe snot support large integers, and choose to represent our numbers as integers.
+Here we again assume we are working in a language that does not support large integers, and choose to represent our numbers as integers.
 We then implement a function that returns all Fibonnaci numbers, and use the fact that Haskell is lazy to take integers from said list until we hit a number represented as a